 While SEO is vital for driving people to your website, writing copy in a style that is easy to read and appeals to the user is also critical.
 The humans who visit your site process things differently than AI and machine learning.
 They have questions about your products or services for which they need answers.
 By adding engaging, effective copy to your website, you can answer their questions and influence them to become involved with your company.

 Most websites include pages that are not product pages.
 These may have information about the company (About Us pages), a mission statement highlighting a social or ecological consciousness, or other types of content.

 Copy is essential in these cases because it explains the value of engaging with your company.
 Consumers often have questions about the companies with which they are considering doing business.
 These questions may be like the following.

 - What do I need to know before engaging with your brand?

 There are many different “markets” that find themselves online.
 Copy that resonates with an ecologically-conscious group may not translate well to gamers.
-Each market has unique qualities, and text must be active in reaching your target market.
+Each market has unique qualities, and the text must be active in reaching your target market.
 By giving answers to common questions, your website copy can increase the bond between you and your customers, inviting them to participate in your vision.